WebOfTrust/keri/docs/Q-and-A.md

 KERI has `univalent`, `bivalent` and `multivalent` infrastructures.\
 <img src="../images/key-infra-valence.png" alt="Key Infrastruction Valence levels" border="0" width="600">
 You need Key-pair Generation and Key-Event-Signing Infrastructure.
 And KERI doesn't care how you do it.\
 From `bivalent` delegation {fill out?!} comes into play.
-But in fact you can have `multivalent` infrastructures, all with their own security garantuees and its own key management policies.\
+But in fact you can have `multivalent` infrastructures, all with their own security guarantees and its own key management policies.\
 It's all one KERI codebase to do all these infrastructures.\
 (*SamMSmith*)

 ## *Q: Does your public-private-key format matter in KERI?

 No, because the derivation code allows you to use whichever format you want.
-So anyone that sees an identifier looks at the first byte or two bytes prepended, it's a derived code, and you can tell exactly what type of public-private-key format we have, e.g. ecdsa.
+So anyone that sees an identifier looks at the first byte or two bytes pre-pended, it's a derived code, and you can tell exactly what type of public-private-key format we have, e.g. ecdsa.

 When you rotate keys, you can always rotate to a different format.